Sine-Gordon dynamics in spin transport: General solution

 \subsection{Initial time evolution}

 We analyze here the numerical solution $\phi_{\sigma}(x, t)$, the spin density $\sigma(x, t)$, and the spin current $j_{\sigma}$.
-At time $t = 0$, the magnetic field is quenched from zero to the profile of Eq.~\eqref{eq:magnetic_field}.
-This induces a change in the spin density, as illustrated in Fig.~\ref{fig:field}(a): The spin density in the left lead starts to decrease and the one in the right lead increase.
-This deformation of the spin density originates at the contacts between the wire and the leads, where the reorganization of spins is possible; fermions with spin up start to move towards the right lead and spin-down fermions towards the left lead.
-This is seen in Fig.~\ref{fig:profiles}(b), which shows the spatial profile of $\sigma(x, t)$ at different times.
-The linearly changing magnetic field inside the wire leads to a spin density that changes linearly in this region.
-The deformation of the spin density profile is connected to the generation of a spin current, shown in Fig.~\ref{fig:profiles}(c).
-The current originates at the contacts and propagates into the leads and the center of the wire.
-Finally, the current at the center reaches its maximum and starts do decrease.
-The initial time evolution of these quantities is qualitatively similar in both the conducting and insulating parameter regimes.
+At time $t=0$, the magnetic field is quenched from zero to the profile of Eq.~\eqref{eq:magnetic_field}.
+This induces a spin current, illustrated in Fig.~\ref{fig:field}(a), as fermions with spin up start to move towards the right lead and spin-down fermions towards the left lead.
+A deformation of the spin density originates at the contacts where the reorganization of spins is possible: Figure~\ref{fig:profiles}(b) shows how the spin density is depleted around the left contact and accumulates around the right one.